Such simple ingredients for such yummy pancakes.

 Banana Almond Pancakes

-Drop some butter or oil (coconut or grapeseed perhaps) into the pan.
+- Drop some butter or oil (coconut, grape-seed, or avocado perhaps) into the pan.
 Pour in the batter to form small pancakes.
 I typically use about 1/4 cup each.
 Cook until puffed and browned.
 Flip to brown both sides.
-Eat ’em up!